QM6. Microsoft Word: Sweet Tools

 - Locate and use the online dictionary.

-Speech-to-text (STT): the process of converting speech input into digital text, based on speech recognition.
+Speech-to-text (STT): Speech-to-text is the process of converting speech input into digital text, based on speech recognition.

 Translate: To translate means to turn text into one's own language or another language.